 The imposing structure of a stable platform surrounded by four poles and an overhead trapeze gives all new clients visions of a medieval torture device; however, the gains in spinal and hip mobility and strength and the upper and lower body strength provided by including this apparatus in a balanced Pilates workout quickly forgive any poor first impressions.

 As a great alternative to a Pilates mat practice, beginners will be able to enjoy exercises otherwise not available to them on the mat or reformer and expert movers will find challenges they can't get anywhere else.
-As part of a well-rounded Pilates programme, it is an essential piece of the kit.
+As part of a well-rounded Pilates program, it is an essential piece of the kit.

 The Pilates reformer, otherwise known as the universal reformer, provides a great, full-body workout.
 Using your arms and legs you will push and pull against spring resistance on a moving carriage.
 Exercises range from simple to super-advanced and can easily be modified, making a reformer workout suitable for most clients and an attractive option for group fitness.